Original Release Date: March 24, 2018

 Once you have developed your product line and know which ingredients you will be using, you should think about submitting your CNF, or Cosmetic Notification Forms, to Health Canada.

-You can fill out your forms up to 10 days after your first sale, but I think it makes sense to submit them before you are in the busy selling phase.
+You can fill out your forms up to 10 days after your first sale, but in most cases it makes sense to submit them before you are in the busy selling phase.

-I've been through the process myself, so I know where you're at.
-But we all know you're a bossbabe (or bossman) and this little snag won't be stopping you!
+Jess has been through the process herself, so we know where you're at.
+But we all know you're a boss and this little snag won't be stopping you!

 Read the Health Canada website and familiarize yourself with the form.
 There is a wealth of information on the website itself including a guide, links to the Food and Drug Act and Cosmetics Regulation, examples of what a 'cosmetic' is, and more.